Deception in Supervisory Control: Problem Statement

-We propose the following problem for the synthesis of deceptive policies for the agents. \begin{problem}[Synthesis of Optimal Deceptive Policies] Given an MDP $\mdp$, a co-safe LTL specification $\specification^{\agent}$, a probability threshold $\nu^{\agent}$, and a reference policy $\policy^{\svisor}$, solve If the optimal value is attainable, find a policy $\policy^{\agent}$ that is a solution to \eqref{problemeqn:mindeviation}. \end{problem}
+We propose the following problem for the synthesis of deceptive policies for the agents. \begin{problem}[Synthesis of Optimal Deceptive Policies] Given an MDP $\mdp$, a reachability specification $\agentspec$, a probability threshold $\agentthr$, and a reference policy $\policy^{\svisor}$, solve If the optimal value is attainable, find a policy $\policy^{\agent}$ that is a solution to \eqref{problemeqn:mindeviation}. \end{problem}